rogersstuart/atomicfrenzy-site/_projects/logicdisplay.md

 This project is a display module designed to replace the OLED display in the U1273A/AX or U1253A/B multimeter.
 It performs SSD1303 to SSD1305 command conversion using only logic chips.
 The original concept was developed by the community, and I first encountered its application in a coffee maker repair featured on Hackaday.
 After reverse engineering the community layout, I created my own variant.

-The following is the current version of the display module for the U1253 series.
+The following images are of the current version of the display module for the U1253 series.
 The U1273 series simply have the screw holes moved to a different location.

 <div class="flex-row">
   <img src="/assets/images/projects/logicdisplay/logicdisplayfront.jpg" alt="U1253 Display Front">